 Students have access to a wide range of resources including textbooks, publications, and computers in the University’s library and via online resources.
 In most cases they are more than sufficient to complete a course of study.
 Where there are additional costs, either obligatory or optional, these are detailed below.
 Of course students may choose to purchase their own additional personal resources/tools over and above those listed to support their studies at their own expense.
 All stationery and printing costs are at a student’s own expense.

-An MA award demonstrates that you have developed advanced level skills in analysis, evaluation and research.
+An MA Additional Learning Needs qualification demonstrates that you have developed advanced level skills in analysis, evaluation and research.